Military dictatorship in Brazil: Transition to democracy, Figueiredo

 President João Figueiredo steered the country back to democracy and promoted the transfer of power to civilian rule, facing opposition from hardliners in the military.
 Figueiredo was an army general and former head of the secret service, the National Information Service.

 As president, Figueiredo continued the gradual "abertura" process that had begun in 1974.
 The Amnesty Law, signed by Figueiredo on August 28, 1979, amnestied those convicted of "political" or "related" crimes between 1961 and 1978.
 In the early 1980s, the military regime could no longer effectively maintain the two-party system established in 1966.
 The Figueiredo administration dissolved the government-controlled ARENA and allowed new parties to form.
 Figueiredo was often incapacitated by illness and took two prolonged leaves for health treatment in 1981 and 1983, but the civilian Vice President Aureliano Chaves did not enjoy major political power.

 In 1981 Congress enacted a law restoring direct elections of state governors.
 The general election of 1982 brought a narrow victory to ARENA's successor, pro-government Democratic Social Party, with 43.22% of the vote while the opposition Brazilian Democratic Movement Party received 42.96%.
 The opposition won the governorship of three major states, São Paulo, Rio de Janeiro, and Minas Gerais.

 But political developments were overshadowed by increasing economic problems.
 As inflation and unemployment soared, foreign debt reached massive proportions, making Brazil the world's biggest debtor, owing about US$90 billion to international lenders.
 The government's austerity measures brought no signs of economic recovery.

 In 1984, the movement known as Diretas Já took over the country and epitomized the newly regained freedoms of assembly and expression, but its primary objective was not attained, and the 1985 presidential election was held indirectly via a selected electoral college.
-The opposition vigorously struggled to pass a constitutional amendment allowing direct popular presidential elections in November 1984, but the proposal failed in Congress.
+The opposition strived vigorously to pass a constitutional amendment allowing direct popular presidential elections in November 1984, but the proposal failed in Congress.
 The opposition candidate Tancredo Neves succeeded Figueiredo when Congress held the next presidential election.